dougsparling/lucene-testbed/blog.md

-# Custom Analysis using Apache Lucene #
+# Full Text Search of Dialogue with Apache Lucene #

 [Apache Lucene](https://lucene.apache.org/core/) is a Java library used for full-text searching of documents, and is at the core of search servers like [Solr](http://lucene.apache.org/solr/) and [Elasticsearch](https://www.elastic.co/products/elasticsearch).
 It can also be embedded into Java applications, such as Android apps or web back-ends.

 While Lucene's configuration options are extensive, they are intended for use on a generic corpus of text.
-If your documents have a specific structure or contents, you can take advantage of this to improve search quality and query capability.
+If your documents have a specific structure or contents, you can take advantage of either to improve search quality and query capability.

-As an example, we will index the corpus of [Project Gutenberg](https://www.gutenberg.org/), which offers thousands of free ebooks.
-We know that many of these books are novels, and suppose we are interested in searching the dialogue within these novels.
-None of Lucene, Elasticsearch or Solr have out-of-the-box tools for doing so, and in fact will throw away punctuation at the earliest stages of text analysis.
+As an example of this sort of customization, we will index the corpus of [Project Gutenberg](https://www.gutenberg.org/), which offers thousands of free ebooks.
+We know that many of these books are novels, and suppose we are especially interested in the *dialogue* within these novels.
+None of Lucene, Elasticsearch or Solr have out-of-the-box tools for matching dialogue, and in fact will throw away punctuation at the earliest stages of text analysis.

 So these early stages are where our customization must begin.